arnoldt100/anansi/documentation/source/Classes/SimulationState.cpp.rst

 * PerformSimulation

-    This state controls the behavior of the actual simulation.
-This state can't be performed unless the InitSimEnv is successfully completed.
+    This state controls the behavior of the performing simulation.
+This state can't be performed unless the InitInitialConditions is successfully completed.

-* TerminatingSimulation
+* TerminateSimulation

     This state controls the termination of various execution environments such as MPI, GPU accelerators, etc. This state can be performed at any time.

 ====================
 Include Header Files